-1. In the Media Library, click the Sitecore button on then click Application Options.
+1. In the Media Library, click the Sitecore button on the number of the Application Options.

-- 2. In the Application Options dialog box, click the Media tab. - 3.
-In the Media Edit Button Default section, select the Open editing application installed on user's computer check box. - 4.
+- 2. In the Application Options dialog box, click the Media tab. - In the Media Edit Button Default section, select the Open editing application installed on user's computer check box. - 4.
 Click OK to save your changes.